ubiquity-os/action-update-manifest/README.md

-# @ubiquity-os/action-update-manifest
+# @ubiquity-os/action-deploy-plugin

-Action to update a plugin's manifest content.
+Action to update a plugin's manifest content, and compiled code.